symonk/pycdp/README.md

     * Enum types
     * Plain old python objects

-"Primitive types" (again to use the term loosely) end up in simple subclasses of their primitive types and all `object` types generate a fully type hinted idiomatic python class
+*Primitive* Types (again to use the term loosely) end up in simple subclasses of their primitive types and all `object` types generate a fully type hinted idiomatic python class